Jarzitop/Jarzitop/README.md

 👨‍💻 **Systems and Computer Engineering Student** | Universidad de los Andes

 🚀 Passionate about **software development** and **system architecture**.
-Throughout my academic journey, I have worked on various projects using technologies such as:
+Throughout my academic journey, I have worked on various projects in my classes using technologies such as:

 🖥️ **Back-end:** Java, Spring, Python
 🗄️ **Databases:** SQL, MongoDB